talavis/talavis/README.md

 My publications are listed at [Google Scholar](https://scholar.google.com/citations?user=nafzIpQAAAAJ).

-Coding mainly in Python 3, but has a tendency towards testing a lot of other languages and frameworks.
+Mostly coding in Python 3, but has a tendency towards testing a lot of other languages and frameworks.

 Some of my current work:
 * Development of a system for tracking data generated at SciLifeLab ([code](https://github.com/ScilifelabDataCentre/Data-Tracker))